Azure/Mission-Critical-Connected/docs/reference-implementation/Private-Agents-Setup.md

 1. Configure the self-hosted Build Agents in Azure DevOps
 1. Set required variables in the variables files to reference the self-hosted Build Agent resources to later be able to create Private Endpoints

-## Import pipeline to deploys self-hosted Build Agents
+## Import pipeline to deploy self-hosted Build Agents

 To deploy the infrastructure for the self-hosted Agents and all supporting services such as Jump Servers and private DNS zones, a ready-to-use Bicep template plus the corresponding ADO Pipeline is included in this repository.
 Bicep is being used for this part of the infrastructure instead of Terraform, because using Terraform could create a "chicken-and-egg" problem with the state storage account which requires public access.
 All further resources are then created using Terraform.